TritonDataCenter/rfd/rfd/0119/README.md

 `attached_networks` property consists of an array of network UUIDs.
 The networks must be owned by same owner as the containing fabric network.
 When a network has other networks attached to it, we will adjust the `"routes"` table to include entries for each attached subnet.
+(Using static routes for each destination subnet interacts more nicely with existing instances that have a primary NIC on the internet and are using its gateway as their default route.)

 There are two classes of fabric networks that can be attached to a network, and affect the routes that get created for it.
 There are fabrics that are located on